-DC 4.4 Therapeutic Use Exemptions ("TUEs")
+DCArt.
+4.4 Therapeutic Use Exemptions ("TUEs")

-DC 4.4.1 The presence of a Prohibited Substance or its Metabolites or Markers, and/or the Use or Attempted Use, Possession or Administration or Attempted Administration of a Prohibited Substance or a Prohibited Method shall not be considered an antidoping rule violation if it is consistent with the provisions of a TUE granted in accordance with the International Standard for Therapeutic Use Exemptions.
+DCArt.
+4.4.1 The presence of a Prohibited Substance or its Metabolites or Markers, and/or the Use or Attempted Use, Possession or Administration or Attempted Administration of a Prohibited Substance or a Prohibited Method shall not be considered an anti-doping rule violation if it is consistent with the provisions of a TUE granted in accordance with the International Standard for Therapeutic Use Exemptions.

-DC 4.4.2 TUE Applications
+DCArt.
+4.4.2 TUE Applications

-DC 4.4.2.1 Athletes who are not International-Level Athletes should apply to their National Anti-Doping Organisation for a TUE.
-If the National Anti-Doping Organisation denies the application, the Athlete may appeal exclusively to the appellate body described in DC 13.2.2.
+Athletes who are not International-Level Athletes should apply to their National Anti-Doping Organisation for a TUE.
+If the National Anti-Doping Organisation denies the application, the Athlete may appeal exclusively to the appellate body described in DCArt.
+13.2.2.

-DC 4.4.2.2 Athletes who are International-Level Athletes shall apply to FINA.
+DCArt.
+4.4.2.2 Athletes who are International-Level Athletes shall apply to FINAWorld Aquatics.

-DC 4.4.3 TUE Recognition
+DCArt.
+4.4.3 TUE Recognition

-DC 4.4.3.1 Where the Athlete already has a TUE granted by his or her National Anti-Doping Organisation for the substance or method in question, then that TUE is not automatically valid for international-level Competition.
-However, the Athlete may apply to FINA to recognize that TUE, in accordance with Article 7 of the International Standard for Therapeutic Use Exemptions.
-If that TUE meets the criteria set out in the International Standard for Therapeutic Use Exemptions, then FINA shall recognize it for purposes of international-level Competition as well.
-If FINA considers that the TUE does not meet those criteria and so refuses to recognize it, FINA shall notify the Athlete and his or her National Anti-Doping Organisation or Member Federation as relevant, promptly, with reasons.
-The Athlete and/or the National Anti-Doping Organisation shall have twenty-one (21) days from such notification to refer the matter to WADA for review.
+Anti-Doping Organisation Organization pursuant to Article 4.4 of the Code for the substance or method in question, then and provided that such TUE is not automatically valid for international level Competition.
+However, the Athlete may apply to FINA to recognize that TUE, has been reported in accordance with Article 75.5 of the International Standard for Therapeutic Use Exemptions.
+If that TUE meets the criteria set out in the International Standard for Therapeutic Use Exemptions, then FINA shall recognize.
+World Aquatics will automatically recognize it for purposes of international-level Competition as well.
+If FINA considers that the TUE does not meet those criteria and so refuses to recognize it, FINA shall notify the Athlete and his or her National Anti Doping Organisation or Member Federation as without the need to review the relevant, promptly, with reasons.
+The Athlete and/or the National Anti-Doping Organisation shall have twenty one (21) days from such notification to refer the matter to WADA for review.

-If the matter is referred to WADA for review, the TUE granted by the National Anti-Doping Organisation remains valid for national-level Competition and Out-of-Competition Testing (but is not valid for international-level Competition) pending WADA's decision.
-If the matter is not referred to WADA for review within the twenty-one (21) day deadline, the Athlete's National Anti-Doping Organisation must determine whether the original TUE granted by that National Anti-Doping Organisation should nevertheless remain valid for national-level Competition and Out-of-Competition Testing (provided that the Athlete ceases to be an International-Level Athlete and does not participate in international-level Competition).
-Pending the National Anti-Doping Organisation's decision, the TUE remains valid for national-level Competition and Out-of-Competition Testing (but is not valid for international-level Competition).
+If the matter is referred to WADA for review, the TUE granted by the National Anti-Doping Organisation remains valid for national level Competition and Out of Competition Testing (but is not valid for international level Competition) pending WADA's decision.
+If the matter is not referred to WADA for review within the twenty one (21) day deadline, the Athlete's National Anti-Doping Organisation must determine whether the original TUE granted by that National Anti-Doping Organisation should nevertheless remain valid for national level Competition and Out of Competition Testing (provided that the Athlete ceases to be an International Level Athlete and does not participate in international level Competition).
+Pending the National Anti-Doping Organisation's decision, the TUE remains valid for national level Competition and Out of Competition Testing (but is not valid for international level Competition).

-[Comment to DC 4.4.3: If FINA refuses to recognize a TUE granted by a National Anti-Doping Organisation only because medical records or other information are missing that are needed to demonstrate satisfaction with the criteria in the International Standard for Therapeutic Use Exemptions, the matter should not be referred to WADA.
-Instead, the file should be completed and resubmitted to FINA.]
+[Comment to DC 4.4.3: If FINA refuses to recognize a TUE granted by a National Anti-Doping Organisation only because medical records or other_clinical_information_are missing that are needed to demonstrate satisfaction with the criteria in the International Standard for Therapeutic Use Exemptions, the matter should not be referred to WADA.
+Instead, the file should be completed and re-submitted to FINA.].